Automorphisms of the Torelli complex and the complex of separating curves: Twisting elements of the Torelli group

 \subsection{Abelian subgroups of the Torelli group}

 The argument of this subsection heavily depends on \cite{bbm}, \cite{v} and \cite{v-t}, where closed surfaces are dealt with.
-Let $S=S_{g, p}$ be a surface with $3g+p-4\geq 0$.
-Let $\sigma$ be a simplex of $\calc(S)$ if $3g+p-4>0$, and let $\sigma$ be a vertex of $\calc(S)$ otherwise.
+Let $S=S_{g, p}$ be a surface and let $\sigma$ be a simplex of $\calc(S)$.
 Pick a curve $\alpha$ in $\sigma$.
 We say that $\alpha$ is of {\it a-type} in $\sigma$ if $\alpha$ is separating in $S$.
 We say that $\alpha$ is of {\it b-type} in $\sigma$ if $\alpha$ is non-separating in $S$ and is contained in a BP-equivalence class in $\sigma$ consisting of at least two curves.
 Otherwise, i.e., if $\alpha$ is non-separating in $S$ and any other curve in $\sigma$ is not BP-equivalent to $\alpha$, then $\alpha$ is said to be of {\it c-type} in $\sigma$.
 Each curve of $\sigma$ is classified into these three types.
-This terminology follows \cite{v}.
-We denote by $T_{\sigma}$ the subgroup of $\mod(S)$ generated by Dehn twists about all curves in $\sigma$.
+This terminology follows that in \cite{v}.
+We denote by $D_{\sigma}$ the subgroup of $\mod(S)$ generated by Dehn twists about all curves in $\sigma$.
+For a vertex $\beta$ of $\calc(S)$, we denote by $D_{\beta}$ the subgroup of $\mod(S)$ generated by $t_{\beta}$.
 The following theorem relies on \cite{bbm} and \cite{v}.